algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-04-30

+* Merged [Kaleidoscope-Macros#20][kaleidoscope-macros/20].
+* Pushed `f/plugin-v2` branches for a lot of plugins, to implement the API outlined in [Kaleidoscope#276][kaleidoscope/276].
+* Talked a bit with Jesse about the plugin API, naming things, and a related topics.
+A bit of work is still required before I can turn it into a pull request.

 # 2018-04-29

 * `KeyLogger` now prints a timestamp too, fixing [Kaleidoscope-KeyLogger#2][kaleidoscope-keylogger/2].
 Updated the plugin's `Makefile` while there.